GuangDang/gplayer/README.md

-A simple local mp3 audi player with dark and light theme developed by electron
+A simple local mp3 audio player with dark and light theme developed by electron